 It’s also a great place to live.
 The people are friendly.
 Most people don’t know this, but the state is often gorgeous with lots of wide-open spaces.
 You’ve got a modern college town or two.
 And you, of course, have Oklahoma City, a major US metropolis with its own art and food scenes and culture.
 It’s a young people’s paradise, with a young and energetic and highly educated population.

 So that’s what I’ll do.
-I wish I could give you more specific numbers for Oklahoma slot play in 2023 but a combination of personal experience, anecdotal evidence from slot players and reviewers, and a general sense of the games as produced by their designers will help us get most of the way there.
+I wish I could give you more specific numbers for Oklahoma slot play but a combination of personal experience, anecdotal evidence from slot players and reviewers, and a general sense of the games as produced by their designers.

 Loose Oklahoma Slots Suggested by Reviewers